Sopwith Atlantic: Operational history

 The transatlantic aircraft, named the Sopwith Atlantic was designed and built quickly, being completed early in 1919.
 Following testing at Brooklands airfield, the Atlantic was dismantled and dispatched to Newfoundland aboard ship, arriving on 28 March 1919.
 The aircraft was soon assembled, but weather was poor, with the chosen airstrip at St John's snowbound.
 Despite the fact that the competing Martinsyde aircraft had also arrived in Newfoundland, the crew of the Atlantic, Australian pilot Harry Hawker and navigator Kenneth Mackenzie Grieve could not attempt the Atlantic flight for several weeks.

 Hawker and Grieves finally took off from St John's on 18 May 1919 (other sources: from Mount Pearl).
 During the night, however, the aircraft's engine started to overheat, possibly because of a blocked filter in the cooling system.
-After making several attempts to clear the blockage by diving the aircraft and stopping and restarting the engine to attempt to cool it, with the engine still overheating and heavy weather ahead, they turned south to seek out the shipping lanes, and on encountering the Danish steamer SS Mary, ditched in the Atlantic and were rescued, 1,130 mi (1,820 km) from St Mary's and 750 mi (1,210 km) from Ireland.
+After making several attempts to clear the blockage by diving the aircraft and stopping and restarting the engine to attempt to cool it, with the engine still overheating and heavy weather ahead, they turned south to seek out the shipping lanes, and on encountering the Danish steamer SS Mary, ditched in the Atlantic and were rescued, 1,130 mi (1,820 km) from St John's and 750 mi (1,210 km) from Ireland.

 As the Mary was not fitted with radio, no news of Hawker and Grieves' rescue had reached the rest of the world, and they were feared to have been killed, a telegram of condolence being sent by King George V until the Mary reached Scotland on 25 May.

 The Daily Mail prize was finally won by John Alcock and Arthur Whitten Brown who flew from St. John's to Clifden, Ireland in a Vickers Vimy on 14–15 June 1919.
 Harry Hawker however won a prize of £5,000 for the first pilot to fly 1,000 miles over the ocean without ditching.